NASA Logo, National Aeronautics and Space Administration

 fAPAR is expressed as a unitless fraction of the incoming radiation received at the land surface.

-The LPV Subgroup has just published a Good Practices Protocol document for validation of LAI Products.
+The LPV Subgroup has just published a Good Practices Protocol document for validation of LAI products.
 The document is available for download along with associated documents:

 Fernandes, R., Plummer, S., Nightingale, J., Baret, F., Camacho, F., Fang, H., Garrigues, S., Gobron, N., Lang, M., Lacaze, R., LeBlanc, S., Meroni, M., Martinez, B., Nilson, T., Pinty, B., Pisek, J., Sonnentag, O., Verger, A., Welles, J., Weiss, M., & Widlowski, J.L.
 (2014).
 Global Leaf Area Index Product Validation Good Practices.
 Version 2.0.
 In G. Schaepman-Strub, M. Román, & J. Nickeson (Eds.), Good Practices for Satellite-Derived Land Product Validation (p.
 76): Land Product Validation Subgroup (WGCV/CEOS), doi:10.5067/doc/ceoswgcv/lpv/lai.002